Aidbox Docs

 Create + materialize the ViewDefinition

 A ViewDefinition flattens each FHIR resource into a row using FHIRPath expressions.
-Decide the column shape here first — the Databricks target table will be created to match exactly.
+The column shape here must match the Databricks target table you created above.

 POST /fhir/ViewDefinition